 COMMODITIES AND SENIOR FOODS PROGRAMS

 Commodities are offered on a monthly basis to eligible low-income families.
 The Agency also provides food boxes to those 60 years and older that are income eligible.
-Families/Seniors must submit an income statement every year in October to receive this service.

 MEDICAL EQUIPMENT LENDING